pypa/interoperability-peps/pep-0440-versioning.rst

 more information on ``file://`` URLs on Windows see MSDN [4]_.

 Updating the versioning specification
 =====================================

 The versioning specification may be updated with clarifications without requiring a new PEP or a change to the metadata version.

-Once the Provisional caveat is removed from the specification, any further changes to the version comparison semantics will require an updated versioning scheme defined in a new PEP.
+Any technical changes that impact the version identification and comparison syntax and semantics would require an updated versioning scheme to be defined in a new PEP.

 Summary of differences from pkg_resources.parse_version